-Electronic control unit (ECU) is a small device inside a vehicle that controls one or several electrical systems in that vehicle.
+An electronic control unit (ECU) is a small device inside a vehicle that controls one or several electrical systems in that vehicle.
 It tells electrical systems what to do and how to operate.
-Vehicles may contain over 100 ECUs that in addition to essential functions, like engine performance and power steering, control comfort and security features, such as parking assistance, memory seats and airbag deployment.
+ECU’s core is a microcontroller and it is controlled by embedded software.